MicrosoftDocs/azure-reference-other/studio-module-reference/import-from-azure-blob-storage.md

 The **Import Data** module does not support filtering as data is being read.

-After you have loaded the data into Azure Machine Learning Studio, you can modify the data with these tools:
+After you have loaded the data into Azure Machine Learning Studio (classic), you can modify the data with these tools:

 - Use a custom R script to filter or transform data.